AustinWo/SumoSurvey/README.md

 var sequelize = new Sequelize('survey', 'yourMySQLUsername', 'yourMySQLPassword');
 ```

-When the app is started (node app.js), the schema will be created so long as this setup has been performed.
+When the app is started (server/index.js), the schema will be created so long as this setup has been performed.

 Run the app in the browser